SqrtMinusOne/mpd-watcher/README.md

 * Python >= 3.6
 * [python-mpd2](https://pypi.org/project/python-mpd2/)

-The `get_lock` function uses [Linux domain sockets](https://stackoverflow.com/a/7758075) to prevent multiple instances of the script running concurrently.
+The `get_lock` function uses [Linux domain sockets](https://stackoverflow.com/a/7758075) to prevent multiple instances of the script from running concurrently.